gauraa22/Ansible-Basics/ReadME.md

-Testng the PYCHARM and GIT integration
+Testing the PYCHARM and GIT integration
+The project is about configuring and deployment of basic web application